 FIRS, of which the American Thoracic Society is a founding member, is an organization comprised of the world's leading international respiratory societies working together to improve lung health globally.
 FIRS supports these efforts through research, patient care and advocacy.

 The lungs are commonly involved in AIDS, leading to significant morbidity and mortality.
-Pulmonary manifestations of AIDS may include tuberculosis (TB), Pneumocystis jiroveci pneumonia (PCP), bacterial pneumonia, and pulmonary Kaposi sarcoma.
+In addition to TB, pulmonary manifestations of AIDS may include pneumocystis jiroveci pneumonia bacterial pneumonia, and pulmonary Kaposi sarcoma, a form of cancer.
 Globally, AIDS has led to a resurgence of TB in many low- and middle-income countries.
 It is estimated that people who are infected with HIV are 26 to 31 times more likely to become sick with TB, which is the leading cause of death among people living with HIV.
-The WHO's Global Tuberculosis Report 2015 found that the number of TB deaths is now virtually equal to the number of HIV/AIDS deaths globally.
-Over one in three people living with HIV worldwide are affected, accounting for approximately one in four AIDS-related deaths.
-Pneumocystis pneumonia is another frequent cause of death in AIDS patients.
-Recent evidence also suggests that HIV infection may be a risk factor for both COPD and pulmonary hypertension.
+In fact, despite advances in AIDS treatment, TB accounts for one in three AIDS-related deaths, a statistic that illustrates the inexorable link between AIDS and respiratory disease.

 - Increasing awareness of the continuing global threat of HIV-related disease.

 - Improving the health outcomes of people living with HIV through patient care and research.

 - Adequately funding research into improved treatments and treatment strategies.

 - Reducing the incidence and severity of HIV-related disease by strengthening mother-to-child transmission prevention programmes and increasing the early use of antiretroviral therapy.

 - Improving HIV education in at-risk communities to reduce the incidence of new HIV infections.